melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

 ![Tensorflow Serving XGB model]({attach}static/images/xgb-tf-serving.png)

-On the figure above, XGBoost Servable is something that the developer will have to come up with - Tensorflow Serving allows that and XGBoost offers a C++ API.
+In the figure above, XGBoost Servable is something that the developer will have to come up with - Tensorflow Serving allows having custom servables and XGBoost offers a C++ API but in practice this hasn't been done yet.

 ### Apple CoreML

-Apple has recently released [CoreML](https://developer.apple.com/documentation/coreml) - a framework for *running* trained machine learning models on iOS and macOS.
+Apple has recently released [CoreML](https://developer.apple.com/documentation/coreml) - a framework for executing trained machine learning models on iOS and macOS.
 In contrast to the libraries mention above, CoreML itself can't be used for training models.
 It is shipped with a set of pre-trained models for computer vision and natural language processing tasks.
 Models trained using other libraries can be converted into the CoreML `.mlmodel`